 The definition is largely sufficient.
 It is welcome that the proposed definition specifically mentions display locations including the middle of an aisle.
 It is important this is reflected as key learnings from the implementation of the location promotions restrictions in England highlighted that retailers simply shifted promotions from end of aisles and other prominent locations to the middle of aisles using ceiling mounted and floor signage to clearly demarcate the items are being on promotion, as these locations were not in scope of the regulations in England.
 No clear definition of free-standing display units was provided in England which was problematic for effective implementation and enforcement of the regulations.
-There is also scope to further broaden out the definition to consider products and free standing displays in the context in which they are displayed.

 A clear definition is essential for implementation, monitoring, and enforcement, to avoid loopholes.